Nyayic/fanny.hashnode.blog/ckwouw6ta0iae2ds1bj82aqla.md

 However, many different online classes teach the same programming languages, and it can be hard to figure out which one is truly worth your time and money.

-Sites like free code camp, Coursera, Udacity, CodeAcademy offer beginner-friendly courses.
+Sites like [FreeCodeCamp](https://www.freecodecamp.org/), Coursera, Udacity, and Codecademy offer beginner-friendly courses.

 ## Find a mentor

 Seeking help from professionals while learning a new skill is never looked down upon.
 As with many professions, a fellow programmer will likely not feel any hitch in sharing their knowledge with you.

 In most cases, they have been in the same position as you find yourself to be in now, and help will be forthcoming.

 You may need help with understanding where the bug in your program is or when getting stuck in a debugging effort.

 Like solving a Sudoku game or a crossword puzzle, the other person’s glance might go straight to the point, which might have escaped your attention all day long.

-## Practice with personal projects
+## Practice with Personal Projects

 No matter how many certificates and coding workshops you complete, or how many programming languages you learn, the proof of your coding skills will be in your programming project.
 While your personal project doesn’t have to be as ambitious as creating the next Google Maps, it should be something you’d want to work on 24/7 to constantly improve and expand its scope.

 Start small, but think big.
 Your project should involve skills you currently have in your toolbox, but you should also have a plan for future features and skills you’d need to turn that vision into reality.

-## Celebrate small wins
+## Celebrate Small Wins

 Coding is all in the details, which is why you need to “celebrate small victories,”.
 It takes practice to make each element work on its own, as well as constant testing to ensure each line of code will work with all the rest—without errors.

 If you don’t do seemingly minor things right like closing an HTML tag, you’d be stuck debugging a simple syntax error rather than writing more impressive and complex code.

 ## Google your error messages

 This is our best piece of coding advice: If you can’t figure out why your code is broken; you can always look for solutions online.
 You’re probably not the first person to make your mistake, after all, and someone on the internet has surely already found a solution to your issue.

 Just “copy and paste” your error message into Google (or your preferred search engine), add a pair of quotation marks around the entire phrase so that you’re not just searching for keywords, then hit “Enter.”
 Hopefully, this little trick will lead you to the correct answer.

 ## Attend coding boot camps or meetups